NBISweden/workshop-reproducible-research/README.md

 When you are in the repository, add and/or modify your markdown tutorials in the docs directory.
 The arborescence of the website menu is to setup in the `mkdocs.yml` file

-For the custommill theme:
+For the theme:
 `pip install mkdocs-material`

-For the pymdown extensions:
+For the extensions:
 `pip install pymdown-extensions`

-For the minify extensions:
+For the plugins:
 `pip install mkdocs-minify-plugin`
+`pip installmkdocs-macros-plugin`

 ### Mkdocs commands for testing and building the website